Regulatory Model Numbers

 Fan Status Green All fans are operating normally.

-Green Power supply operating normally.
+Green The power supply is operating normally.

-Red Power supply has failed.
+Red The power supply has failed.

 Port Indicators